In Your Cart:

 The Frame

-Track frames, like the Soma Fabrications Rush Track Frame and Fork, are the preferred frames when building a fixed gear bike.
+A track frame is the preferred choice when building a fixed gear bike.
 Track frames feature horizontal rear dropouts that allow for a wide range of chain tension adjustment.
-New road frames rely on the rear derailleur to tension the chain, when a derailleur is not used the rear wheel must be positioned to provide adequate chain tension.
-Road frames with vertical dropouts can be built up as fixed gear/single speeds, though finding correct chain tension will be a bit more difficult.
-Older road frames are often equipped with forward facing horizontal dropouts, which also provide a great deal of chain tension adjustment.
+By contrast, new road frames rely on the rear derailleur to tension the chain.
+When a derailleur is not used, the rear wheel must be positioned to provide adequate chain tension, which is difficult with a road bike's vertical dropouts.
+Road frames with vertical dropouts can be built up as fixed gear/single speeds, but finding correct chain tension will be a bit more difficult.
+Older road frames, though, are often equipped with forward facing horizontal dropouts, which also provide a great deal of chain tension adjustment, are are great choices for single speed builds.

 Track frames are also designed for very quick handling.
-Forks usually have ~35mm of rake, bottom brackets are postitioned higher, and wheelbases tend to be relatively short.
+Forks usually have ~35mm of rake, bottom brackets are positioned higher, and wheelbases tend to be relatively short.

 Pedals

-Single and fixed gear riders generally use platform pedals, such as Soma Fabrications Hellyer Track Pedals, with Soma Fabrications Double Gate Toe Clip Set.
-Toe clips also require Soma Fabrications Leather Toe Strap Pair, which are a cyclist's version of duct tape.
-They can be used for anything.
+Single speed and urban fixed gear riders generally use platform pedals, sometimes with toe clips.
+Toe clips require toe straps, which are a cyclist's version of duct tape.
+They can be used for much more than just securing your feet.

 Track racers tend to use standard road pedals, with the tension set as high as it will go.